Shadorain/shadovim/README.md

 overpowered native LSP, built in auto-completion, snippets, menus and so much more, you will unleash the power of a hundred million shadows!

+> P.S: even I am shocked by how absolutely fast the LSP, completion,
+>  and startup is.
+Threw me for a wonderful surprise!

 Installation
 ==============